 Background and motives

-For the past three years, the AGM has adopted a share related incentive scheme for the Securitas group.
-Although it is still early to finally evaluate the effects of the programs of the previous years, the Board notes that the program has been well received throughout the organization and that the release of shares in the 2010 and 2011 incentive schemes have taken place in March 2012 and in March 2013 for those participants who have achieved their set bonus targets and have remained employed until the vesting date.
-In keeping with the Board’s communicated intention when the previous programs were proposed, the Board therefore proposes that a similar incentive scheme be adopted by the AGM in 2013.
+For the past four years, the AGM has adopted a share related incentive scheme for the Securitas Group.
+The Board notes that the program is now well established throughout the organization and is delivering the expected results.
+As per March 2014, a total of 1,524 employees have received shares through the program.
+In keeping with the Board’s communicated intention when the previous programs were proposed, the Board therefore proposes that a similar incentive scheme be adopted by the AGM in 2014.